Subhasis2610/SocialNetworking_Website/README.md

 # SocialNetworking_Website
-A social media network to connect and share insights with family and friends online, using Html, CSS &amp; JavaScript.
+### A social media network like `Facebook` to connect and share insights with family and friends online, using Html, CSS &amp; JavaScript.